loboris/MicroPython_K210_LoBo/firmware/README.md

 # MicroPython for Kendryte K210

-To flush the pre-built firmware to your K210 board, run (in this directory):
+To flash the pre-built firmware to your K210 board, run (in this directory):

 ```
 ./kflash.py -p /dev/ttyUSB0 -b 2000000 -t MaixPy.bin